sironite/terraform-azurerm-log_analytics_workspace/examples/log-analytics-workspace-example/README.md

-# Terraform module | AzureRM - Invullen
+# Terraform module | AzureRM - Log Analytics Workspace

-This Terraform module is designed to create a Invullen for Azure.
+This Terraform module is designed to create a Log Analytics Workspace for Azure.

 ## Pre-requisites